Ministry of Health and Welfare (Taiwan): History

 The ministry was originally established on 17 March 1971 as the Department of Health (DOH; 衛生署 (Wèishēng Shǔ, Ōe-seng Sú)).
 The department was upgraded to Ministry of Health and Welfare on 23 July 2013 with the addition from the agencies in the Ministry of the Interior responsible for social welfare following restructuring of the Executive Yuan.

 The original building of the MOHW was located at Datong District, Taipei when it was still named the Department of Health and being renamed Ministry of Health and Welfare.
 The Executive Yuan approved the construction for the new building of the then Department of Health in 2007 at Nangang District, Taipei.
 After years of planning and construction, the building was finally completed in May 2014.
 On 18 June 2014, the opening ceremony of the new MOHW building was attended by President Ma Ying-jeou, legislators, and representatives from various government agencies and related organizations.

+In 2023 the Ministry of National Defense and Ministry of Health and Welfare set up a reserve system for medical personnel.